konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 Next Steps
 ----------
-To try locally use the scripts in the "./scripts" directory, to build, push and deploy.
+To try locally, use the scripts in the "./scripts" directory, to build, push and deploy.

-For production usage use the CI/CD pipelines for deployment.
+For production usage, use the CI/CD pipelines for deployment.
 ```

 2. Run the `builddockerimages.sh` script.